katcipis/sophia/notes/books/xp-explained.md

 When you are just writing a lot of documentation, you are doing something that is only valuable to other persons (or even yourself) on the future.
 On the present time, there is no gain at all on extensive documentation, you already now what the code does, it is boring as hell, because of that.
 You are just not getting anything out of it right now.

 But if you are writing tests, well, it is challenging, it is hard, it proves that the code you just wrote works... it is FUN.
 You got a benefit right now, and later you will have regression tests + good examples on how to use your API, it is a WIN WIN situation.
 The same goes for refactoring and well written code, it just makes you fell warm and fuzzy inside :-) (documentation never does that for me :-().

+One thing that helped me improve my docs, specially docs/specs for APIs, is writing the docs/specs first, before coding, because it gave a clear immediate benefit, it helped me think about the problem I'm trying to solve and how, thinking from the outside to the inside is very valuable, it is the same sort of thinking that TDD helps to introduce, but on a broader scope.
+So now the docs are the first thing that I write, in a very top down manner that helps me think what I'm trying to achieve before starting actual coding.
+It made easier to have good docs because now I feel that the docs helps me right now.

 So, the principle is to always aim at practices that gives benefits right now and on the future, not just the future...and not just right now.